Jan Karon: Archive

-Jan Karon's papers are held at the Albert and Shirley Small Special Collections Library at the University Virginia, and regular additions are made to document Karon's new works.
+Jan Karon's papers are held at the Albert and Shirley Small Special Collections Library at the University of Virginia, and regular additions are made to document Karon's new works.
 The papers include preparatory materials for all of Karon's books, personal correspondence and papers, extensive papers related to her historical restoration of Esmont Farm, and correspondence with readers.